 Dry Stack Manure Storage Facility

-These facilities are designed for producers who need dry manure storage as a result of confined feeding on their operation.
+These facilities are designed for producers who need dry manure storage as a result of confined feeding.

 - Engineering services